| History

 linking Santa Fe and Los Angeles ran along the same route, past the

 park visitor center, that the highway does today.
+The first reliable date within Arches

 is an interesting one.
 Denis Julien, a French-American trapper with